xenocrat/HTTPHeader/README.md

     $result = HTTPHeader::Accept("Accept: text/html, application/xhtml+xml");
     $result = HTTPHeader::Accept("Accept: text/html\r\nAccept-Encoding: gzip");

-Methods will return `false` if the header is not present or empty, and `null` if the field value is noticeably malformed.
+Methods will return `false` if the header field is not present or empty, and `null` if the field value is noticeably malformed.

 ### `HTTPHeader::Accept($string = null)`